-- It has an interesting perspective to Naghsh e Jahan Sq.
+- It has an interesting perspective on Naghsh e Jahan Sq.

 Lunchtime is now

-On this half-day tour, you have visited the magnificent historical sites of Naghsh e Jahan sq and around.
+On this half-day tour, you will visit the magnificent historical sites of Naghsh e Jahan Square and around.
 It's time to dine and you can select one of the restaurants inside the square or choose other choices outside.
 Most stores will close down in the middle of the day and it will not be very helpful to spend your time there during nap time.
 Thus, you may prefer to rest or participate in other activities.
 Later in the day, you can come back to the square and explore its workshops, craft shops, etc.